hudmhelmi/planguin/README.md

-# 🐧 Planguin - Embrace the Chilly Spirit of Penguins with a Delightful Task Manager!
+# 🐧 Planguin - A (Very Mildly) Penguin-Themed Task Manager!

 #### Video Demo: <URL HERE>

 ## Project Description

-Welcome to Planguin, your coolest task management web application!
-Planguin is built on the adorable Flask web framework, making it the perfect tool for organizing your daily to-do lists.
-Our database, fittingly named "planguin.db," stores all your essential task data, ensuring your productivity stays on track.
+Welcome to Planguin, a task management web application!
+Planguin is built using the Flask framework, making it a great tool for organising your daily to-do lists!

 **Features:**

-- **User Accounts:** Create your Planguin account and log in to its icy realm.
-We value your security, so we use secure password hashing to keep your secrets safe.
+- **User Accounts:** Create your Planguin account today and don't worry: we value your security, so we use secure password hashing to keep your secrets safe.

-- **Chill and Manage Tasks:** Like true taskmaster penguins, Planguin lets you add, update, and delete tasks with ease.
+- **Chill and Manage Tasks:** Planguin lets you add, update, and delete tasks with ease.
 Swim through your to-do list in style!

-- **Waddle Towards Productivity:** Mark tasks as completed and feel like a victorious champion, achieving your goals one task at a time.
+- **Waddle Towards Productivity:** Mark tasks as completed and feel like a productive penguin, achieving your goals one task at a time.

 - **Seek and Search:** Planguin helps you search for your tasks like an expert explorer.
 Never lose track of your fish-catching missions again!